presidioforts/scratchfiles/mongo.md

 5. **Disk Space**: Set an alert at 85% disk usage.

 By monitoring and configuring these values, you can stay proactive and catch MongoDB performance issues before they impact production.

+When two indexes have the same score, it usually means that MongoDB has found both indexes equally useful or efficient for the query.
+In such cases, MongoDB will typically choose one of the indexes based on internal heuristics, but it is important to consider how you handle this scenario for optimal query performance.

+Here are a few strategies to address this:

+### 1. **Analyze the Query Plan**:
+   - Use `explain()` to see the query plan for both indexes:
+     ```bash
+     db.collection.find({}).explain("executionStats")
+     ```
+   - Look at the **execution time** and the number of **documents scanned** for both indexes to identify which index provides better performance.

+### 2. **Evaluate Index Usage**:
+   - Review the fields covered by both indexes and determine which one is likely to serve your queries better in the long run.
+   - If both indexes cover the same query but one provides wider coverage (i.e., it covers more queries beyond just the current one), you may prefer that index to avoid future performance hits.

+### 3. **Consider Query Specificity**:
+   - Ensure that the query being executed is as specific as possible.
+Sometimes, two indexes might have the same score because the query itself is generic, and both indexes are equally effective.
+   - If possible, modify the query to target a specific index by being more explicit in the query structure.

+### 4. **Use Index Hints**:
+   - If you have two indexes that are equally good for a particular query, but you know which one is more relevant in context, use an **index hint** to guide MongoDB to use the desired index.
+   - Example:
+     ```bash
+     db.collection.find({ field1: value1 }).hint("index_name")
+     ```
+   - This can help avoid ambiguity and ensure consistent query performance.

+### 5. **Remove Redundant Indexes**:
+   - If the two indexes serve the same or very similar purposes, consider removing one to reduce overhead and simplify future index management.
+   - MongoDB incurs some cost to maintain indexes, so keeping only necessary and distinct indexes will help with performance.

+### 6. **Monitor Performance Over Time**:
+   - Monitor the query performance over time with both indexes.
+Use tools like **MongoDB Profiler** or query performance logs to identify if there is any significant difference in how each index performs under varying load or data growth.

+In summary, while having two indexes with the same score is not necessarily harmful, it's beneficial to review and refine your indexing strategy to avoid redundancy and ensure optimal performance in the long run.